neoforged/Documentation/docs/items/mobeffects.md

         MobEffects.REGENERATION,
         // The duration to use, in ticks.
 Defaults to 0 if not specified.
         500,
         // The amplifier to use.
-This is the "strength" of the effect, i.e. Strength I, Strength II, etc;
+This is the "strength" of the effect, i.e. Strength I, Strength II, etc.
-        // starting at 0 and at most 255.
+        // Must be between 0 and 255 (inclusive).
 Defaults to 0 if not specified.
         0,
         // Whether the effect is an "ambient" effect, meaning it is being applied by an ambient source,
         // of which Minecraft currently has the beacon and the conduit.
 Defaults to false if not specified.